legalhackersby/covenantcontrol/readme.md

 - User uploads document
 - Document is parsed
-- Positions of found
+- Positions of covenants are found
-- Document with highlightet covenants is shown
+- Document with highlighted covenants are  shown
-- User clicks on covenat
+- User clicks on covenant
-- Covenant is added to board
+- Covenant is added to task board
-- Covenant may be acted upon
+- Covenant may be acted upon (e.g. set notification)

 ## Example